 Baroness Deech of Cumnor DBE

 Baroness Deech received her Bachelors and Masters degrees from St. Anne's College, Oxford, before going on to further legal studies in the U.S.A. and the Netherlands.
 Three years after being called to the Bar (Inner Temple), she returned to St. Anne's College, Oxford, where she took up the position of Tutorial Fellow in Law, a position she held until she became the Principal of the College in 1991.
 During this period, Professor Deech held a number of highly prestigious international positions within academia, the legal profession and beyond.
-These include Pro Vice-Chancellor of the University of Oxford (2001-2004) and BBC Governor on the Audit and Fair Trade Committees (2002-2006).
+These include Pro Vice-Chancellor of the University of Oxford (2001-2004) and BBC Governor (2002-2006).

 In 2004 she stepped down from her positions at Oxford and became the Independent Adjudicator for Higher Education (2004-2008).
 Professor Deech's specialisation is in reproductive law, medicine and ethics.
 Through this she was the Chairman of the UK Human Fertilisation and Embryology Authority (1994-2002), a non-executive Director of the Oxfordshire Health Authority (1993-1994) and an ex officio member of the Human Genetics Commission (1991-2002).